FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 // ...
 ```

-`loginAction` called `getUserDetails`.
-What does this to?
+As you can see above, `loginAction` called `getUserDetails`.
+What does this function do?
 It takes the access token as a parameter and makes the HTTP GET request to the auth server.
 If successful, it will receive the user details in response.
 This is a standard OIDC call.
 This function is called inside the `initAction` function as well.

 ```dart
 // ...